 tabulated as the languages people preferentially speak when they are

 The most common language spoken in the E 56th Ave / Tower Rd

-neighborhood is English, spoken by 61.7% of households.
+neighborhood is English, spoken by 56.1% of households.
 Other important languages spoken here include Spanish, Vietnamese and Mon-Khmer (the dominant language of Cambodia).